rusty-celery/rusty-celery.github.io/src/coming-from-python/index.md

 In Rust we've replaced these with a single configuration option: [`timeout`](https://docs.rs/celery/*/celery/task/struct.TaskOptions.html#structfield.timeout).
 A worker will wait `timeout` seconds for a task to finish and then will interrupt it if it hasn't completed in time.
 After a task is interrupted, its [`on_failure`](https://docs.rs/celery/*/celery/task/trait.Task.html#method.on_failure) callback will be called with the [`TimeoutError`](https://docs.rs/celery/*/celery/error/enum.TaskError.html#variant.TimeoutError) variant.

 > NOTE: It's only possible to interrupt non-blocking operations since tasks don't run in their own dedicated threads.
+This means that while a running task is blocking it will not respect its `timeout` until it unblocks.
+Therefore you should be careful to only use non-blocking IO functions.